Brittle Power: Vulnerability to large-scale failures

 Lovins argues that the United States has for decades been running on energy that is "brittle" (easily shattered by accident or malice) and that this poses a grave and growing threat to national security, life, and liberty.

 Lovins explains that this danger comes not from hostile ideology but from misapplied technology.
-The size, complexity, pattern, and control structure of the electrical power system make it inherently vulnerable to large-scale failures.
+The size, complexity, pattern, and control structure of the electrical power system makes it inherently vulnerable to large-scale failures.
 The same is true of the technologies that deliver coal, gas, and oil for running buildings, vehicles, and industries.
 Reliance on these delicately poised energy systems has unwittingly put at risk the entire American way of life.

 Lovins' detailed research shows that these vulnerabilities are increasingly being exploited.
 Brittle Power documents many significant assaults on energy facilities, other than during a war, in 40 countries and within the United States, in some 24 states.

 Resilient energy systems

 Lovins claims that most energy utilities and governments are unsuccessfully trying to build high technical reliability into power plants so large that their cost of failure is unacceptable.
 A resilient energy supply system may instead consist of numerous, relatively small sustainable energy sources, each with a low individual cost of failure.
-Potentially these individual energy source "are renewable: they harness the energy of sun, wind, water, or farm and forestry wastes, rather than that of depletable fuels".
+Potentially these individual energy sources "are renewable: they harness the energy of the sun, wind, water, or farm and forestry wastes, rather than that of depletable fuels".